9:30 AM & 5:30 PM

 Why do you have creeds, catechisms, and confessions?

-Creeds, catechisms, and confessions (three c's) have been a rich blessing to Protestant churches for many years.
-Over 60 of them were written during the 1560's alone.
-The purpose of the three c's is to systematically teach (Luke 1:1-3; 1 Timothy 4:16), protect (2 Peter 3:17), and defend (Jude 3) the Christian faith.
-They also articulate warmly and faithfully the distinctives of the Christian faith and thus they are a useful tool in discipling new believers (Matthew 28:19,20).
-We believe that while the three c's do not possess the same authority as the Bible (2 Timothy 3:16; 2 Peter 2:19-21), they are useful as faithful summaries of what the Bible teaches.
+The purpose of these historic summaries of Christian beliefs is to systematically teach (Luke 1:1-3; 1 Timothy 4:16), protect (2 Peter 3:17), and defend (Jude 3) the faith.
+They do not possess the same inspired authority as the Bible (2 Timothy 3:16; 2 Peter 2:19-21), yet they are useful as faithful summaries of what the Bible teaches and help in discipling new believers (Matthew 28:19,20).

 Why become a member of a church?